 - 1 tablespoon sriracha, + more to taste OR 1/4 to 1/2 teaspoon cayenne

-- 1 clove garlic
+- 1 small clove garlic

-- 3 heaping tablespoons fresh chopped dill
+- 2 tablespoons fresh dill, chopped

-- 1 lemon, zest and juice
+- 1 lemon, juice and a little zest

 - dash or two onion powder

-- salt & fresh cracked pepper to taste
+- salt & pepper, to taste

 Quinoa: In small pot over medium high heat, add broth/water and quinoa, bring to a boil, cover, reduce heat to low and simmer for 15 minutes.
-Once done, remove cover, fluff with fork and let set for another 15 minutes to cool and absorb remaining water.
+Once done, remove cover, fluff with a fork and let set for another 15 minutes to cool and absorb remaining water.

-The quinoa cakes can also be baked in the oven until golden brown and heated through on a lightly greased baking sheet at 400 degrees for about 25 minutes, flipping once after the first 15 minutes.
+Baked Vegan Crab Cakes: The quinoa cakes can also be baked in the oven until golden brown and heated through on a lightly greased baking sheet at 400 degrees for about 25 minutes, flipping once after the first 15 minutes.